 Why The Term “Dixieland Jazz” is Racially Charged

 By the 1980s, that once rare reaction to the film had become so widespread that it has never been released for home video.
-Dixieland Jazz used some of the same iconography and the public’s instinctive reaction to the term “Dixieland” has evolved along the same lines.
+Dixieland jazz used some of the same iconography and the public’s instinctive reaction to the term “Dixieland” has evolved along the same lines.

-The most common trope of minstrelsy was of a black man longing for his master and his Dixie home.
+The most common trope of minstrelsy was of a Black man longing for his master and his Dixie home.
 These songs, almost all written in the North, tugged on the heartstrings in a country full of recent immigrants and children leaving the farm for the big city.
 Many showed great empathy for the displaced.
 “Dixie” is an idea.
 Dreams of fun-loving lassitude in a pastoral South hit the spot for a newly industrialized North, but they also painted a picture of a southern idyll that never was.

-It is hard to fathom now just how central Blackface culture was to American identity at the time.
+It is hard to fathom now just how central blackface culture was to American identity at the time.
 During the early civil rights era it became unacceptable in public performance, but having been what entertainment was for over 100 years it couldn’t just disappear.

-The boater and stripes outfit had become cultural shorthand for a form of entertainment, like polyester Disco clothes would evoke the ’70s.
+The boater and stripes outfit had become cultural shorthand for a form of entertainment; like polyester Disco clothes now evoke the 1970s.
 It rang true in cultural memory even though it wasn’t all that accurate to what performers actually wore.
-Blackface performers usually wore top hat and tails or whatever was appropriate at the time for high culture stage performance.
+Blackface performers, at least on the front line, usually wore top hat and tails, suits, or whatever was appropriate at the time for stage performance.

-The Dixieland garb, when instruments are in hand, directly evokes an image of a black band playing for white folks on a river excursion boat.
+That Dixieland garb, when instruments are in hand, also evokes an image of a Black band playing for white folks on a river excursion boat.
 A subservient relationship.
-Riverboat iconography was strong in the commercial portrayal of “Dixieland,” white guys dressed as a black band, without the blackface.
+Riverboat iconography was strong in the commercial portrayal of “Dixieland.”
+White guys, dressed as a Black band, without the blackface.

 Our idea of a barbershop quartet is now of four white guys.
 The African American origins of the style have been entirely erased.
 In the post blackface era, the easiest thing to do was to whitewash.
-Because white performers could no longer parade as blacks they created new aesthetics.
+Because white performers could no longer parade as Blacks they created new aesthetics.